Read time: 15 minutes

 Our Scalps Have Become Partially Calcified

-It’s not just excess collagen and fibrosis that reduce blood flow and oxygen to our hair.
-In balding areas, the blood vessels that support our follicles have also become calcified!
+It’s not just fibrosis that reduces blood flow and oxygen to our hair.
+In balding areas, the blood vessels that indirectly support our follicles – in the lower layers of the scalp – may have also become calcified!

 Dr. Frederick Hoelzel in the American Medical Association published the connection between scalp calcification, restricted blood flow, and hair loss over 70 years ago.
 When removing the brains of cadavers, he discovered: